mtcairneyleeming/personal-site/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: 4th Year Maths & CS student at Lady Margaret Hall, University of Oxford
+subtitle: PhD Student @ Institute of Science and Technology Austria (ISTA)

-news: false  # includes a list of news items
+news: true  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Hi!
-I'm a final-year undergraduate student, currently applying to PhDs.
-On this site, you can find my [CV](/cv/), and some of the open source [projects](/projects) mentioned on that, plus some more too (when I have time to write them up).
+Hey!
+I'm a first-year PhD student at [ISTA](https://ista.ac.at), and am currently doing "internships" ([rotations](https://phd.pages.ist.ac.at/phd-program-overview/) in ISTA jargon) to explore a range of topics within machine learning, and to help find a supervisor to affiliate with long-term.
+My CV (written for PhD applications, not a standard academic format) can be found [here](/cv), and I also have a few [projects](/projects), though not written up in much depth, yet.